EQS-News: AT&S Austria Technologie & Systemtechnik AG / Key word(s): Annual Results

-Adjusted for start-up costs, EBITDA amounted to € 470 million (PY: € 378 million), which corresponds to an increase by 24%.
-Without currency effects, adjusted EBITDA would have decreased by 9%, which is primarily attributable to the weakness of the IC substrate market in the second half of the year.
+Adjusted for the start-up costs, EBITDA amounted to € 378 million (PY: € 255 million), which is equivalent to an increase by 48%.
+Without currency effects, adjusted EBITDA would have grown by 56%.

-Cash and cash equivalents declined to € 792 million (March 31, 2022: € 1,120 million).
-In addition, AT&S has unused credit lines of € 726 million to secure the financing of the future investment programme and short-term repayments.
+Cash and cash equivalents increased to € 1,120 million (March 31, 2021: € 553 million).
+In addition, AT&S has financial assets and unused credit lines of € 337 million to secure the financing of the future investment programme and short-term repayments.

 |in € million

 ||Change in %

 |EBIT margin (in %)

 Advance payments by customers